 A selection of business opportunities at a glance: Circular fashion

-With an estimated turnover of EUR 63 billion in 2017, Germany is home to one of the largest clothing markets in Europe (Statista 2017).
-Until 2020, the market is expected to grow by at least 2.4% annually (Statista 2017).
+With an estimated turnover of EUR 23.7 billion in 2019, Germany is home to one of the largest clothing markets in Europe (Statista 2020).
 But let’s take a look into the more distant future: What will fashion look like in 2050?
 “Environmentally friendly, resource-saving, and recyclable”, is what the Confederation of the German Textile and Fashion Industry says.
-However, the development of the market for circular fashion and sustainable textiles suggets that the future is now:
+However, the development of the market for circular fashion and sustainable textiles suggests that the future is now:

-According to the Slow Fashion Monitor 2016, for more than 73% of consumers, sustainability is important or even very important when making a purchasing decision.
-Among women, 53% are willing to pay more for environmental-friendly, sustainable, and fairtrade clothes (TextilWirtschaft 2016).
+sustainability is important or even very important when making a purchasing decision.
 This offers new opportunities for the development, production, and sale of sustainable textiles and clothing recycling in Germany.

 A selection of business opportunities at a glance: Packaging recycling

 Demographic changes and new lifestyles, such as the increase of one- or two-person households, an ageing society, a growing tendency to eat out and the rise of mail-order businesses and e-commerce have led to a constant increase in packaging waste in Germany.
-While in 1991, packaging waste totalled 15.6 million tons and even decreased for some time after that, it then peaked in 2015 at 18.2 million tons (Federal Environment Agency 2016).
-Of this, only 69.3% was recycled (Federal Environment Agency 2016).
+While in 1991, packaging waste totaled 15.6 million tons and even decreased for some time after that, it then peaked in 2017 at 18.7 million tons (Federal Environment Agency 2019).
+Of this, only 69.9% was recycled (Federal Environment Agency 2019).
 The recently introduced German Packaging Act demands higher recycling quotas for packaging in order to close the gap, thus enhancing the need for new and improved plastic recycling technologies.

 Recovery rates for packaging waste in Germany